DinhLeGaulois2/sql_react_redux_employees_organizer/README.md

 # Employees Organizer

 ## Aim
->  * Managing employees of a company's department
+>  Managing employees of a company's

 ---